Bombay (film): Plot

 Shekhar is the son of an orthodox Hindu Narayana Pillai living in a coastal village in Tamil Nadu.
 A journalism student studying in Bombay, Shekhar visits home to be with his family.
 On one of his return trips, he notices Shaila Banu, a Muslim schoolgirl in the village and falls in love with her.
+She happens to be his sister's friend.
 Initially shy, Shaila seeks to distance herself from Shekhar, but after frequent run-ins, and days of pursuit, Shaila begins to like Shekhar.
 Eventually, they both fall in love.

-Shekhar meets Shaila's father Basheer and says he wants to marry Shaila.
-Basheer refuses, citing difference in religions.
-Shekhar reveals his interest to his father, who becomes angry, meets Basheer and gets into an abusive argument with him.
+Shekhar meets Shaila's father, Basheer, and says he wants to marry Shaila.
+Basheer refuses, citing differences in religions.
+Shekhar reveals his interest to his father, who becomes angry, meets Basheer, and gets into an abusive argument with him.
 Upset with rejection from both families, Shekhar returns to Bombay.
 Through a friend of hers, he sends Shaila a letter and a ticket for her to travel to Bombay.
-However, she is undecided; Basheer learns of her regular letters from Shekhar and plans to marry her off to stop this relation growing further.
-Left with no choice, Shaila leaves the village with the ticket and reaches Bombay.
+However, she is undecided; Basheer learns of her regular letters from Shekhar and plans to get her married in order to stop this relationship from growing further.
+Left with no choice, Shaila leaves the village with the ticket Shekhar sent and reaches Bombay.

 Shekhar and Shaila marry and lead a happy life.
 In a year, Shaila conceives and delivers twin boys who are named Kabir Narayan and Kamal Basheer.
 The twins are raised in both religions.
-Shekhar continues to work as a journalist, while Shaila takes care of home and children.
-In six years, Shekhar and Shaila firmly settle down in their life and begin the process of re-establishing a relationship with their respective families.
+Shekhar continues to work as a journalist, while Shaila takes care of her home and children.
+In six years, Shekhar and Shaila firmly settle down.